From Wikipedia - Reading time: 52 min

 Buddhist centres:

-Arunachal Pradesh finds mention in the literature of Kalika Purana and Mahabharata.
+Arunachal Pradesh is mentioned in the literature of Kalika Purana and Mahabharata.
 This place is supposed to be the Prabhu Mountains of the Puranas.
 It was here that sage Parashuram washed away his sin, sage Vyasa meditated, King Bhishmaka founded his kingdom and Lord Krishna married his consort Rukmini.
-The widely scattered archaeological remains at different places in Arunachal bears testimony to its rich cultural heritage.

 There are places of worship and pilgrimage such as the Parasuramkund and the 400‑year‑old Tawang Monastery, or the sites of archaeological excavations like Malinithan and Itanagar, the natural environment of lakes such as Ganga lake or Sela lake or the numerous variations of the snow-clad silver mountain peaks and green meadows where thousands of species of flora and fauna prosper.
-In addition, the state provides abundant scope for angling, boating, rafting, trekking and hiking.
-Besides, there are a number of wild life sanctuaries and national parks with rare animals, birds and plants.
+In addition, the state provides abundant scope for angling, boating, rafting, trekking, and hiking.
+There are a number of wildlife sanctuaries and national parks with rare animals, birds, and plants.

 Assam is the central state in the North-East Region of India and serves as the gateway to the rest of the Seven Sister States.
-Assam has a number of wildlife preserves – the Kaziranga National Park, which is home to the great Indian one-horned rhinoceros, the Manas National Park, Dibru-Saikhowa National Park, Nameri National Park and Pobitora Wildlife Sanctuary (These first two parks are UNESCO World Heritage Site); the largest river island Majuli,[11] known for its Vaishnavite Sattras; historic Sivasagar, known for the ancient monuments of Ahom Kingdom; the city of eternal romance, Tezpur and the scenic tea-estates dating back to time of British Raj.
+Assam has a number of wildlife reserves – the Kaziranga National Park, which is home to the great Indian one-horned rhinoceros, the Manas National Park, Dibru-Saikhowa National Park, Nameri National Park and Pobitora Wildlife Sanctuary (These first two parks are UNESCO World Heritage Sites); the largest river island Majuli,[10] known for its Vaishnavite Sattras; historic Sivasagar, known for the ancient monuments of Ahom Kingdom; and the city of Tezpur and the scenic tea-estates and rubber plantations dating back to time of British Raj.
 The weather is mostly sub-tropical.
 Assam experiences the Indian monsoon and has one of the highest forest densities in India.
-The winter months (Mid-October to first half of April) are the best time to visit.
-The heritage of Madan Kamdev is same as Khajuraho which is located just 30 km away from Guwahati.
-Along with the Madan Kamdev tourist can visit a very ancient temple Gopeswar Mandir situated in a village Deuduar near to Guwahati.
+The heritage of Madan Kamdev is the same as Khajuraho which is located just 30 km away from Guwahati.
+Along with the Madan Kamdev tourists can visit the Gopeswar Mandir temple situated in a village Deuduar near Guwahati.
 Basudev Than is a more than 300-year-old Satra in Assam.

-Bihar is one of the oldest continuously inhabited places in the world with history of 3000 years.
-The rich culture and heritage of Bihar is evident from the innumerable ancient monuments that are dotted all over this state in eastern India.
-This is the place of Mahavira, the 24th and last Tirthankara, Aryabhata, Great Ashoka, Chanakya, Gautama Buddha, Mahavira, Guru Gobind Singh, Chandragupta Maurya, Vātsyāyana, Sher Shah Suri, Maa Tara Chandi Temple, and many other great historical figures.
+Bihar is one of the oldest continuously inhabited places in the world, with a history of more than 3000 years.
+The rich culture and heritage of Bihar are evident from the ancient monuments that are dotted all over the state.
+This is the place of Mahavira, the 24th and last Tirthankara, Aryabhata, Great Ashoka, Chanakya, Gautama Buddha, Mahavira, Guru Gobind Singh, Chandragupta Maurya, Vātsyāyana, Sher Shah Suri, and many other great historical figures.

 On an average, 20 million domestic tourists and 1 million foreign tourists visit Bihar annually.[11]